arun-mahendran/Internship-Project/README.md

 Access the app at:
 http://127.0.0.1:5000

-## 🔐 Demo Admin Credentials (Local Use Only)
+## 🔐 Admin Access

-Email: admin@tunex.com

-Password: admin123

-⚠️ These credentials are for **local development and demo purposes only**.
+Admin access is restricted for security reasons.

+For evaluation or demonstration purposes, admin credentials can be provided upon request.

 ## 🎯 Learning Outcomes